 About

 On July 15, 1942, Arnold enlisted in the United States Army Air Corps.
-He held the rank of Sergeant and was part of the 794th Bomber Squadron, 468th Bomber Group.
-On June 16, 1944, Arnold was returning from a night mission when his B-29 Superfortress collided with a mountain in China.
-The entire crew was lost.
-They are buried together in Fort Smith National Cemetery, Arkansas.
-Arnold is also remembered at the Agudat Achim Cemetery, Rotterdam, New York.
+He was a sergeant serving with the 794th Bomber Squadron, 468th Bomber Group.
+On June 16, 1944, Arnold was returning from a night mission when his B-29-1-MO Superfortress collided with a mountain in China, and the entire crew was lost.
+They are buried together in Fort Smith National Cemetery in Arkansas.
+Arnold is also remembered at the Agudat Achim Cemetery in Rotterdam, New York.

 Sources: The Schenectady Gazette, Find A Grave, Ancestry